Essential advice for safe truck driving, during hot Aussie summer days

 Driving for hours on end in direct sunlight can be really tough, so taking frequent breaks in a shaded area is no crime.

 It helps to take a break every two hours or so.
 We know it’s tempting to go for longer, within the limits of your taco, but just getting out into fresh air can help keep one’s cool while giving those tired muscles a break after hours behind the wheel.
-Additionally, undertaking specific Fatigue Management training from Chris Shilling Transport Training can help immensely.
+Additionally, undertaking specific Fatigue Management training from CS Transport Training can help immensely.